 - 3.1 The Authority acts as the sole trustee for the Welsh Church Fund and the custodian with responsibility for financial arrangements for the Monmouthshire Farm School Endowment Trust Fund and is required annually to approve Investment and Fund Strategies for them.
-In addition, for the Welsh Church Fund the Authority is required to determine the grant allocation for the forthcoming year. - The contract with Arlingclose as treasury advisor to Monmouthshire County Council, the Welsh Church Act Fund and the Monmouthshire Farm School Endowment Trust comes to an end at the 31st March 2016.
-This is currently being retendered with the intention that the new contract will be in place by 31st March 2016.
-All three bodies will therefore continue to receive ongoing advice and support on investments from 1st April 2016 until 31st March 2017.
+In addition, for the Welsh Church Fund the Authority is required to determine the grant allocation for the forthcoming year. - The contract for the position of treasury advisor to Monmouthshire County Council, the Welsh Church Act Fund and the Monmouthshire Farm School Endowment Trust was retendered in 2015/16.
+This resulted in Arlingclose being re-awarded the contract in March 2016 for 4 years with the option to extend for a further 2 years..
+All three bodies will therefore continue to receive ongoing advice and support on investments from 1st April 2017 until 31st March 2018 from Arlingclose.